HOME GROWN: COLD HARDY CROPS

 Pro Tip: For the best flavour, harvest the broccoli before it flowers.
 Once the flowers bloom the broccoli can become very bitter.

 Add some intrigue to your vegetable garden by growing brussel sprouts.
 The delicious little cabbages grow along a thick 30-inch stalk creating almost a palm tree effect, with the leaves blooming at the top.
 If you are adding this vegetable to your garden, be patient, it can take about 80 days until they sprouts can be harvested.
 However, the taste of this freshly grown produce is well worth the wait.

 Pro Tip: Harvest when the sprouts become the size of marbles.

 Cabbage doesn’t’ like the heat, so get this crop into the ground (or your containers) early so that you can harvest it before those hot summer days.
-This crop prefers temperatures that range from 7 to 24 degrees Celsius and can even tolerate brief amounts of frost.
+This crop prefers temperatures that range from 7 to 24 degrees Celcius and can even tolerate brief amounts of frost.
 Similar to broccoli, cabbage will go to seed once temperatures exceed 80 degrees.
 Its compact size makes it the perfect plant for both raised beds and containers.